 We were no longer on the river, but rather crossing a huge lake.
 FOR THREE HOURS.
 Our seat assignments turned out to be a complete ruse.
-Seeking a change of scenery and relief from heat, I headed down to the cabin.
+Seeking a change of scenery and relief from the heat, I headed down to the cabin.
 The seating chart the clerk had been working from had about 50 more seats than there were on the boat.
 All of the seats were taken, and there were still about 70 people up top.
-What’s more, the people that had claimed these seats spilt their time between being seated in air-conditioned glory and popping up for a quick visit to catch some breeze.
-Each empty seat was either blocked by personal belongings or guarded viciously by their seat mate.
+What’s more, the people that had claimed these seats spilled their time between being seated in air-conditioned glory and popping up for a quick visit to catch some breeze.
+Each empty seat was either blocked by personal belongings or guarded viciously by their seatmate.
 Back up top for me.

 As we slowly baked, we turned a bit delirious, throwing caution to the wind and going for walks around the roof on the 18-inch walkway.
 I keep repeating this measurement as I feel it is important.
 I can barely walk in a straight line on land; 18 inches is only a bit larger than your average laptop screen.
 The platform was about 1 foot away from the water and we were cutting through the lake at about 45mph.
-It’s amazing what traveling will do to you…a year ago, this would have been an entirely unnacceptable means of transport.
-We would have probably taken one look and caught a tuk tuk to the bus station, or better yet, to the airport.
+It’s amazing what traveling will do to you…a year ago, this would have been an entirely unacceptable means of transport.
+We would have probably taken one look and caught a tuk-tuk to the bus station, or better yet, to the airport.
 Yet, here we were, 19 countries under our belt, amusing ourselves by walking around the edge of a boat, with no rail, in 95F weather.
 We also took a lot of pictures of Oathkeeper blowing in the wind.

 7.5 hours later, we arrived at the end of the lake.
 Expecting the de-boarding to be imminent, I headed to the cabin where our bags were located.
 I started a trend, as 8 more people joined me in a space that was designed to hold 3 normal-sized bodies comfortably.
-Instead of docking, the captain turned off the engine and was pulled by a tug boat into an endless tributary off the lake.
+Instead of docking, the captain turned off the engine and was pulled by a tugboat into an endless tributary off the lake.
 Trapped in a crowd of bodies with no aircon, or air-movement…just a 90F cramped hell, we sweated, we stank and all of our hope of an end in sight slowly dissipated as we cruised for about 30 more minutes.

 I have never been so pleased to be on dry land.
 If you are ever traveling between Phnom Penh and Siem Reap…ignore the guidebooks and catch a plane.
 I promise you, it’s worth the cash.
 Also, if John Levy ever says “I don’t need any sunscreen,” knock him out and apply 35 SPF liberally.
 He had lobster legs for the next 5 days.

 After checking into our hostel and 15 minutes lounging in our chilly aircon room, we hit the streets for some grub.
-Siem Reap is basically a tourist town, supporting all the the white people while they visit the many surrounding temples.
+Siem Reap is basically a tourist town, supporting all the white people while they visit the many surrounding temples.
 This has resulted in a notorious Pub Street providing copious amounts of alcohol and all manner of foodstuffs…works for me!

 Feeling superior, we decided that we are not those type of people, and happily signed up for two days of temple exploration.
 I’ll say it now…pride always comes before a fall.